Costar Group Inc. (CSGP) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in Costar Group Inc. (NASDAQ: CSGP) Right Now?

-Costar Group Inc. (NASDAQ: CSGP) has a price-to-earnings ratio of 80.28x that is above its average ratio.
-Additionally, the 36-month beta value for CSGP is 0.90.
-There are mixed opinions on the stock, with 11 analysts rating it as a “buy,” 2 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”
+Costar Group Inc. (NASDAQ: CSGP) has a price-to-earnings ratio of 79.08x that is above its average ratio.
+Additionally, the 36-month beta value for CSGP is 0.86.

 CSGP’s Market Performance